-To support Council achieve sound governance, implement appropriate planning & regulatory controls and provide community services & facilities to meet the community's needs Mission:
+Mission: To support Council achieve sound governance, implement appropriate planning & regulatory controls and provide community services & facilities to meet the community's needs.

-Significant activities ifes Key Performance Indicator Link to Corporate Plan Customers Engagement Level

-Progress as at 3rd Quarter:

-Library statistics for the 2017/2018 financial year

-Combined loans of physical items and eResources totaled 151,782.
+Significant activities activities Key Performance Indicator Link to Corporate Plan Customers Engagement Level Progress as at 3 rd Quarter: Library statistics for the 2017/2018 financial year.
+Combined loans of physical items and effectorizes totalled 151/382.
 Returns totalled 220,464.
-13,371 customer reservations were satisfied with 42,331 OPAC searches for the year.

-Visitation across the service was 173,159.

-A total of 226 adult programs such as author/information talks, writers workshop and mental health events where held with 737 attendees.

-The number of Group meetings across the libraries was 269 with 2,274 attending
+13,371 oustomer reservations were satisfied with 42,331 OPAC searches for the year. omer reservations were satisfied with 42,331 O PAC searches for the year.
+Visitation across the service was 173, 159.
+A total of 226 adult programs such as author/information talks, writers workshop and mental health events where held with 737 attendees. here held with 737 attendees.
+The number of Group meetings across the libraries was 269 with 2,274 attending.
 138 Story Time sessions with 1,630 participants and 150 Rhyme Time sessions with 1,680 participants have been held.
-In addition to this, 35 children's programs such as holiday activities and school/kindergarten visits to the library have been hosted, with 1,597 attendees

-Outreach programs including partnerships with Child Heath, visits to schools and pop up libraries that have been delivered since the start of financial year total 77 sessions with 1,757 attendees
+In addition to this, 35 children's programs such as holiday activities and schoolkindergarten visits to the library have been hosted, with 1,597 attendees. been held.
+In addition to this, 35 children's pr ograms such as holiday activities and s school/kindergarten Outreach programs including partnerships with third Heath, visits to schools and pop up litraries that have been delivered since the start of financial year total 77 sessions with 1,757 attendees. een delivered since the start of financial year t otal 77 sessions with 1,757 attendees.
 A purge of 2,000 inactive members was undertaken as per State Library requirements.
 First 5 Forever grant acquittal submitted February 2018.
-The final year grant instalment was received in March 2018.

-The State Government has announced the extension of the First 5 Forever initiative has been for another 4 years, exact funding amounts have not been disclosed at this stage

-Internal and External Stakeholders Encourage and support community organisations to enhance their sustainability Facilitate and support community development through effective implementation and delivery of the Community Grants Program

-Consult Involve

-Inform

-Round One (1) successfully conducted for the Community Events Sponsorship, Community Regionally Significant Events Sponsorship, Healthy Communities Sponsorship and Community Hall Public Liability Grant.
-Councillor Discretionary Funds, In-kind Sponsorship and Elite Performance Youth Grants are being administered ongoing.
-The Elite Performance Youth Grant has had unprecedented level of interest in the first 3 months of the program.
-Council supported the alteration to the budget from within the Community Grants Program allocation whereby Bite Performance Youth Grant is increased by \$5,000 from Project/Program One-off Sponsorship and \$1,000 from the Council allocation from RADF given that Arts Queensland approved the reduced funding.
+The final year grant instalment was received in March 2018. ch 2018.
+The State Government has announced the extension of the First 5 Forever initiative has been for another 4 years, exact funding amounts have not been disclosed at this stage. years, exact funding amounts have not been d isclosed at this stage.
+Facilitate and support community development through effective implementation and delivery of the Community Grants Program Encourage and support community organisations to enhance their sustainability Internal and External Stakeholders Inform Consult Involve Progress as at 30 June: Round One (1) successfully conducted for the Community Events Sponsorship, And In Sponsorship, Healthy Communities Sponsorship and Community Hall Public Liability Grant.
+Councillor Discretionary Funds, Inkind Sponsorship and Elite Performance Youth Grant and Sponsorship and Community Hall Public Liability the first 3 months of the program.
+Council supported the attration to the budget from within the Community Grants Program allocation whereby Elite Performance Youth Grant is increased by \$5,000 from Project/Program One-off Sponsorship and \$1,000 from the Council allocation from RADF given that Arts Queenstand approved the reduced funding. front Events Sponsorship, Healthy Communit dministered ongoing.
+The Elite Performance 1 Grants Program allocation whereby Elite Performance senst and approved the reduced funding. es Sponsorship and Community Hall P fouth Grant has had unprecedented lev imance Youth Grant is increased by \$ ublic Liability vel of interest in 5,000 from

+SOUTH BURNETT REGIONAL COUNCIL GENERAL MEETING - MINUTES - WEDNESDAY 18 JULY 2018

-To support Council achieve sound governance, implement appropriate planning & regulatory controls and provide community services & facilities to meet the Mission:
+Mission: To support Council achieve sound governance, implement appropriate planning & regulatory controls and provide community services & facilities to meet the